JustinMountain/ruby_programming/chess_v2/README.md

 - Create a method that takes in a string from the player and interprets it into a move
 * GameBoard Object:
   - p1_pieces and p2_pieces may need to be updated to attr_accessor for remove_piece and update_piece_location to function properly
+* If Boolean for move validity returns true: (in game logic, not in object)
+  - Call Update board methods for start and finish locations

 Chess Game Loop:
 1) Choose a piece to move